alejandraberbesi/alejandraberbesi/README.md

 # Hellooo!

-Here you can find the code for personal projects and deliverables from courses.
+Here you can find the code of personal projects and deliverables from courses.

 Check my [portfolio](https://alejandraberbesi.github.io/) if you would like to see only the projects :alien: